-Item Amount/value per item Frequency per year Meal/Entertainment per recipient 100 € 4 times per year Gift per recipient 100€ 3 times per year High value 1.000€ Each occurrence
+Item Amount/value per item Frequency per year Meal/Entertainment per recipient 100 € 3 times per year Gift per recipient 100€ 3 times per year High value per recipient 1.000 € Each occurrence

-Accepting gifts, travels, meals and/or entertainment reasonably believed to be valued above the thresholds contained in the Annex I of this Policy must be approved in advance by the Reporting Officer (informing the General Secretary), in compliance with this Policy and the Applicable Laws.
-Should total value of the gift and/or the meal/entertainment exceed the "high value" as defined in this Annex, or should the Reporting Officer have any doubts regarding to the application of this policy, secondary approval should be obtained by the CEO.
+Accepting gifts, travels, meals and/or entertainment reasonably believed to be valued above the thresholds contained in the Annex I of this Policy must be approved in advance by the Reporting Officer (informing the Compliance Officer), in compliance with this Policy and the Applicable Laws.
+Should total value of the gift and/or the meal/entertainment exceed the "high value" as defined in this Annex secondary approval should be obtained by the CEO.